 Installation Coordination

 This activity provides the management oversight of the day-to-day activities taking place in the installation areas and the framework for sequencing and scheduling the installation tasks.
-The scope of this role is driven by the need of balance the resources required in four distinct installation sub-projects.
-In addition, there is a need to ensure that all activities are conducted with a consistent level of safety and quality assurance throughout the entire project.
+The scope of this role is driven by the need to balance the resources required in four distinct installation sub-projects.
+In addition, there is a need to ensure that all activities are conducted with a consistent level of safety and quality assurance throughout the project.
 The role of Installation Coordination is distinct from the actual task of installation.
 Its role is primarily the coordination of installation activities and will be led by an Installation Coordinator.
 The responsibility for the design, fabrication and installation of each element of the Beamline L2 Project resides in its appropriate subsystem.

 Installation Coordination will draw on the experiences of previous installations such as NuMI, and the lessons learned from more recent installation projects such as ANU.
 In addition, the team will be organized in a manner that advantageously uses the project management tools being implemented throughout the laboratory.
 The implementation of Installation Coordination will begin with the managerial role of sequencing and controlling the activities in each of the areas (as illustrated below).
 Each area (e.g., Main Injector, Primary Beamline, Target Complex, and Absorber Hall) will be under the supervision of either an Operations Specialist or a Floor Manager whose job it is to oversee the overall installation activity taking place in the area and to supervise the daily activities of task managers who are leading the work crews in each area.
 Floor Managers will report directly to the Installation Coordinator.

+Alternative Beamline Options

-As discussed earlier in this CDR the LBNF Beamline Facility is being designed for twenty years of operation with thirty years of actual lifetime.
-During this time period the beam power is expected to increase from 1.2 MW to 2.4 MW and the facility has to be able to accommodate upgraded targets and horns in different configurations in order to maximize the neutrino flux in the appropriate energy range and to enable tunability in the neutrino energy spectrum.
-In order to allow for some flexibility and for improved capabilities in the future the LBNF Beamline Team is investigating and considering a few alternative design options.
-Three of them are affecting the physics and one of them is a technical alternative in case the current default design proves insufficient after more detailed design work.
+As discussed earlier in this CDR, the LBNF Beamline Facility is being designed for twenty years of operation with thirty years of actual lifetime.
+During this time period, the beam power is expected to increase from 1.2 MW to 2.4 MW and the facility must accommodate upgraded targets and horns in different configurations to maximize the neutrino flux in the appropriate energy range and to enable tunability in the neutrino energy spectrum.
+To allow for some flexibility and for improved capabilities in the future, the LBNF Beamline Team is investigating and considering a few alternative design options.
+Three of those changes affect physics and one is a technical alternative in case the current default design proves insufficient after more detailed design work.
 The considered alternatives are:

 A further optimized target-horn system

 A larger target chase to accommodate longer or different shape targets, and longer/wider horns possibly at a larger distance among themselves than in the current reference design